How LASEK Eye Surgery Works

 Ultra-precise LASEK eye surgery

 At Exeter Laser Eye Surgeons, we use the same corrective or ‘excimer’ laser for LASEK surgery as we do for Z-LASIK – our advanced LASIK eye surgery.
-That means you can still enjoy the world-leading precision, safety and speed of our Wavefront-guided excimer laser when you opt for LASEK surgery, as opposed to LASIK.
+That means you can still enjoy the world-leading precision, safety and speed of our customised, wavefront optimized excimer laser when you opt for LASEK surgery, as opposed to LASIK.

 Recovery from LASEK